rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/Investigation-03-DOCM-Web-Protection-and-Detection/README.md

 ## 🎯 Objective

-The objective of this investigation was to understand how Sophos handles a DOCM test file accessed through a web-based source and how the resulting security activity is represented within Sophos Central.
+The objective of this investigation was to understand how Sophos handles a DOCM test file accessed through a web-based source and how the resulting activity is detected and represented within Sophos Central.

 The investigation focused on Sophos Web Protection, endpoint threat detection, endpoint telemetry, and process lineage to understand how multiple protection and investigation capabilities responded to the same controlled security test.